-The NPRM was prompted by Canadian AD CF-2019-35, dated October 2, 2019 (Transport Canada AD CF-2019-35), issued by Transport Canada, which is the aviation authority for Canada, to correct an unsafe condition for Bell Model 505 helicopters, S/Ns 65011 and subsequent.
+Transport Canada, which is the aviation authority for Canada, has issued Canadian AD CF-2019-35, dated October 2, 2019, to correct an unsafe condition for Bell Model 505 helicopters, serial numbers (S/Ns) 65011 and subsequent.
 Transport Canada advises of a gap between the transmission restraint assembly aft attachment hardware lower washer and the lower lug of the truss assembly clevis identified during quality control activity of a helicopter in final assembly.
-This gap can occur on the RH and LH sides of the truss assembly clevis.
+This gap can occur on the right-hand (RH) and left-hand (LH) sides of the truss assembly clevis.
 Subsequent investigation revealed that this condition may exist on in-service helicopters.
 Transport Canada advises that excessive gapping at either of these locations will result in increased stress when fasteners are installed and that the increased stress may result in cracking on the clevis lower lug and subsequent failure of one or both clevis lower lugs.
 Transport Canada further advises that this condition, if not corrected, could lead to loss of pylon pitch stiffness, excessive pylon pitch motions leading to unknown cyclic inputs to the main rotor, and consequent loss of control of the helicopter.

-Accordingly, Transport Canada AD CF-2019-35 requires identifying the S/N of the installed truss assembly, and for a helicopter with an affected truss assembly installed, performing an initial inspection of the transmission restraint aft attachment hardware installations for a gap.
-Depending on the inspection results, Transport Canada AD CF-2019-35 requires reducing the torque to the attachment hardware, updating records, and repetitive inspections of the attachment hardware for wear and fretting because of the reduced friction between the mating surfaces; reporting findings to Bell and accomplishing corrective actions specified by Bell; or completing the installation of the attachment hardware and updating records.
+Accordingly, the Transport Canada AD requires identifying the S/N of the installed truss assembly, and for a helicopter with an affected truss assembly installed, performing an initial inspection of the transmission restraint aft attachment hardware installations for a gap.
+Depending on the inspection results, the Transport Canada AD requires reducing the torque to the attachment hardware, updating records, and repetitive inspections of the attachment hardware for wear and fretting because of the reduced friction between the mating surfaces; reporting findings to Bell and accomplishing corrective actions specified by Bell; or completing the installation of the attachment hardware and updating records.